YottaDB/YDBDoc/Plugins/ydbaim.rst

 Consider a global variable ``^X(a,b,c)`` where an application needs to find all nodes whose second subscript (``b``) meets some criterion.
 In SQL terms, this is like a table with a primary key consisting of three columns, and statement SELECT a,b,c WHERE b meets some condition.
 This is illustrated in the M program `<scandemo2.m>`_; equivalent programs can be written in any supported language.

 The program generates a global with a number of nodes.
-The number can be specified on the command line to run the program, e.g., ``yottadb -run scandemo2 10000``, with the number defaulting to 100,000 if not specfied.
+The number can be specified on the command line to run the program, e.g., ``yottadb -run scandemo2 10000``, with the number defaulting to 100,000 if not specified.
 Each of the subscripts is a random number from 0 through 999,999.
 The program then scans the global variable to find nodes (i.e., SELECTs from the table) that meet four different criteria.
 For each criterion, it scans in two ways, without using XREFSUB() and using XREFSUB().
 In each case it prints the time taken and the number of nodes/rows found; the latter must be the same regardless of how the global variable is scanned.

 - The first is to identify all nodes where b>750000, i.e., a simple numerical scan.
 - The second is to scan all nodes where b follows "700000", i.e., a `lexical scan <#forcing>`_.
 For example, US zip codes are numeric, but should be ordered lexically (a numeric scan would ignore leading zeroes).